Talbia/GithubBasics/README.md

 ##### Import code from another repository
 You can initialize this repository with code from a Sebversion, Mercurial or TFS project.
 An option will be shown below “Import code”.

+##### (Practice) Used command lines for my personal repository

+- git clone git@github.com:Talbia/intro.git (clones/downloads the specific folder/repositories  from git to user’s desktop)

+- open .
+(Opens the specific folder/directory as a pop up window)

+- touch docker.md (create /modify/change a file using the touch command)
+- mv docker.md DOCKER.md (rename the docker.md file into DOCKER.md)
+- cat DOCKER.md (display everything/contents inside the DOCKER.md file)
+- git status (displays the state of the working directory)
+- git add DOCKER.md (adds a change in the working directory to the staging area)
+- git checkout -b addingDockerHelperFile (creating a new branch and switching to it at the same time, pushing commits to the addingDockerHelperFile branch)
+- git branch (displays the branch you’re in; i.e. main/master/others)
+- git commit -m "adding docker empty file" (commit command with a message)
+- git push origin addingDockerHelperFile (here addingDockerHelperFile is a branch, where the file is being pushed to instead of main/master)
+-git status
+- git branch
+- git checkout main (lets you navigate between the branches created by git branch, to start pushing commits to the new branch)
+- git log (displays all the number of commits in GitHub)
+- git branch -D addingDockerHelperFile (deleting the addingDockerHelperFile branch)
+- git branch (to check whether addingDockerHelperFile is deleted or not)
+- git push origin --delete addingDockerHelperFile
+- history (displays all the git commands used so far)
+- git switch (switch to an existing branch)

 ### SBT: